treolabs/treopim/docs/en/faq/administration.md

 ACL Strict Mode determines the behavior of the system when access is granted.

 If ACL Strict Mode is deactivated, you automatically have access to all entities, including those that are not actually configured for the user.
-If ACL Strict Mode is activated, you automatically only have access to the approved entities.
+If ACL Strict Mode is activated, you automatically only have access to the allowed entities.

 We recommend activating the ACL Strict Mode from the start.